Home Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

-The track soon took me into the village of The Lee, close to a road junction by The Cock and Rabbit pub.
-I followed a lane round one side of the large village green, passing a big lump of Hertfordshire Puddingstone.
-I didn't see anyone in the village - not surprising really, I think the inhabitants have all been bumped off in the numerous episodes of Midsomer Murders that have been filmed here! :) Still following the route of the Chiltern Link, I passed the village church, and then took a footpath on the left, crossing a paddock and then a pasture.
+I turned right and followed the track into the village of The Lee, close to a road junction by The Cock and Rabbit pub.
+From the pub I followed a lane round the left side of the large village green, immediately passing a big lump of Hertfordshire Puddingstone.
+I didn't see anyone in the village - not surprising really, I think the inhabitants have all been bumped off in the numerous episodes of Midsomer Murders that have been filmed here! :) Still following the route of the Chiltern Link, I passed the village church, and then took a footpath on the left, crossing a paddock, passing through a garden, then going half-right across a pasture.

 Track heading into The Lee